-Moreover, the recent refurbishment of the property will not only serve the requirements of the property's future occupants, but also the Landowner's commitment to the continued use of this asset for the foreseeable future.
+Moreover, the recent refurbishment of the property not only serves the occupational requirements of the property's existing inhabitants, but also the Landowner's commitment to the continued use of this asset for the foreseeable future.

 Therefore, based on these considerations, it is firmly asserted that the exclusion of the subject site from the 'RZLT - Draft Annual Map' is not only reasonable but also imperative for aligning zoning regulations with the current and essential use of the land.